axn09261983/Devopslab/README.md

 We are testing conflict concept and change added to remotr local repo for conflict test

-Ashish is testing conflict resloved issue.
+Ashish is testing conflict resloved issue. some other way to test conflict